Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 # 🤖 Research
 - Hallucination detection via uncertainty decomposition and quantification;
-- Statistical verification based on inductive conformal prediction and learn-then-test.
+- Task-specific risk control via split conformal prediction, confidence interval computation, and linear expectation constraint.

 # 🔥 News
 - *2025.11*: &nbsp;🎉🎉 One paper was accepted by AAAI 2026.
 - *2025.10*: &nbsp;🎉🎉 Awarded the National Scholarship for Graduate Students.
 - *2025.05*: &nbsp;🎉🎉 One paper was accepted by ACL 2025.
 - *2025.02*: &nbsp;🎉🎉 One paper was accepted by ICLR 2025.
-- *2025.01*: &nbsp;🎉🎉 One paper was accepted by EAAI.
+- *2025.01*: &nbsp;🎉🎉 One paper was accepted by Engineering Applications of Artificial Intelligence.

-# 📚 Selected Projects
+# 📚 Selected Publications
 \* indicates equal contribution

 [COIN: Uncertainty-Guarding Selective Question Answering for Foundation Models with Provable Risk Guarantees](https://arxiv.org/abs/2506.20178).